Klipper3d/klipper/docs/Status_Reference.md

 - `stalls`: The total number of times (since the last restart) that the printer had to be paused because the toolhead moved faster than moves could be read from the G-Code input.
+- `dual_carriage_status`: Available if a dual_carriage config section is
+  defined.
+A list that includes the active idex mode and the active carriage if concerned.

 # virtual_sdcard